amplia-iiot/oda/README.md

 ```

 To connect to the ODA Remote Console you should open a SSH connection to *localhost* to the port *50000*.
 The default SSH credentials are username *oda* and password *oda*

+ODA will collect device management data of the device and send it 30 seconds from start-up and every 5 minutes.
+This data is sent through MQTT and CoAP and can be seen using the tools explained in the [testing section](#Testing the application).

 There is a log file inside [log](log) folder to see information about the ODA execution.